 Barking, East London.
 Property Investment Buy-to-Let Hotspots

 Fact.
-Barking is the cheapest part of London to buy property.
-As if that wasn’t enough, Barking has excellent transport connections into central London, and is an up and coming area with lots of regeneration and development ongoing.
+Barking is the cheapest part of London to buy a property.
+As if that wasn’t enough, Barking has excellent transport connections into central London and is an up and coming area with lots of regeneration and development ongoing.
 You could say that shrewd property investors would be Barking mad not to consider investing in Barking.

 Why Invest in Barking?

 Barking is in East London, around 10 miles east of central London.
 Fenchurch Street to Barking takes just 15 minutes by the fastest train.